Boost-Panda/omax-website/content/services/dental-implants/index.md

 **Surgical Placement of Implants:**

 - If the jawbone lacks sufficient density or volume to support dental implants, [bone grafting](/services/bone-grafting) or augmentation procedures may be necessary to build up the bone.
 This step ensures a strong foundation for the implants and enhances treatment success.
-- During the surgical procedure we makes an incision in the gum tissue to expose the underlying jawbone.
+- During the surgical procedure we make an incision in the gum tissue to expose the underlying jawbone.
 The implant posts are strategically placed into the jawbone at predetermined locations using precision instruments.
 The number and placement of implants depend on the patient's treatment plan.
 - After implant placement, the gums are closed, and a temporary restoration may be placed over the implants to protect them during the healing process.
 Over the next few months, osseointegration occurs, during which the implants fuse with the surrounding bone tissue, providing stability and support.

 **Abutment Placement and Restoration:**